 Although people who smoke have a higher risk of developing lung cancer, nonsmokers can also develop this cancer.
 Breathing highly polluted air can raise your risk of lung cancer.
 Chemicals found in diesel exhaust, coal products, gasoline, chloride, and formaldehyde may be dangerous too.

 Women may be more at risk than men for this type of lung disease.
 Also, younger people with lung cancer are more likely to have non-small cell adenocarcinoma than other forms of lung cancer.

 Non-small cell adenocarcinoma tends to form in the cells along the outer part of the lungs.
 In the pre-cancerous stage, cells undergo genetic changes that cause the abnormal cells to grow faster.

 Further genetic alterations may lead to changes that help the cancer cells grow and form a mass or tumor.
 Cells that make up a lung cancer tumor can break off and spread to other parts of the body.

 Early on, a person with non-small cell lung cancer may not experience symptoms.
 Once symptoms appear, they usually include a cough that doesn’t go away.
-Taking a deep breath, coughing, or laughing can cause chest pain in people with lung cancer.
+It can also cause chest pain when taking a deep breath, coughing, or laughing.

 Other symptoms include: